PEACEBUILDING & THERAPEUTIC

 When you explore your memories, your feelings, and emotions, or your local area through the lens of a camera, your eyes and mind magically open and discover what was hidden just inside you or in front of you.
 You can suddenly connect to your neighborhood, you observe it as an outsider while being an insider, you can witness the little changes that have taken place in your daily life.

-In a post-conflict zone or displaced communities, people often focus their attention on what is not right, what has not changed, what had not improved, generating a culture of despair.
+In a post-conflict zone or displaced or conflicted communities, people often focus their attention on what is not right, what has not changed, what had not improved, generating a culture of despair.

 We have delivered projects with the Colombian diaspora in Europe (International Catalan Institute of Peace and Mujer Diaspora) and in Northern Ireland with Beyond Skin and we are open to new ideas and areas of work.